bmk24/IT-490-/API/README.md

 ## Usage
 python3 CurrencyAPI.py

 python3 data.py
-(requires queues ApiToDatab and DataToApi queues to be declared on ra
+(requires queues ApiToDatab and DataToApi queues to be declared on rabbitmq vm and the rabbitmq must be running)

 # Network Fix
 Used for quickly changing the static ips of virtualbox vms.